 5) Contact Lynn if you would prefer to mail a paper application instead of completing the online form.

 Faithfulness Groups are small groups of 3-6 people whose common goal is to help one another pay attention to God’s presence and activity in their lives, whether related to service, witness, daily life, following a leading, or carrying out a ministry.
 They generally meet for 6 months to provide spiritual accompaniment and support for each other.
-Several groups are ongoing, but more will be organized in the fall.
+Several groups are ongoing, but more may be organized in 2024.
 For more information, please contact Miriam Bennett (email@example.com) or Debbie Humphries (firstname.lastname@example.org).

 The Albuquerque Monthly Meeting library operates under the umbrella of the Worship and Ministry committee.